 Context

 Phase 1 was self-funded.
 Phase 2 remained intentionally one-person and AI-assisted.
-No outside funding, no government support, and no borrowed institutional surface were used to create this path.
+No outside funding, no government support, and no institutional execution layer were used to form the core portfolio.

-This deck is different from beginning to end.
-It combines product history, one-person AI construction, documented decision logic, and a phase-based argument for why different parts of the case must be read with different criteria.
+This deck combines product history, one-person AI construction, documented decision logic, and a phase-based argument for why different parts of the case must be read with different criteria.

-If you want users, market contact, team history, capital committed, and external validation, start with Phase 1.
+If you want users, market contact, team history, capital committed, and public validation, start with Phase 1.
 That is where classical startup evidence belongs.

-Start with the right phase before you start doubting the case.Phase 2 was not built for early public visibility or traditional third-party validation.
-It was intentionally isolated, one-person, and AI-assisted so the build logic could remain coherent until the output was ready to be named and released.
+Start with the right phase before you start doubting the case.Phase 2 was intentionally isolated, one-person, and AI-assisted so the build logic could remain coherent until the output was ready to be named and released.
+It is a formation phase, not a marketing phase.

 Foundation, Market Contact, External Validation